ggirelli/pygpseq/README.rst

 pyGPSeq v2.1.2
 =======================

-A Python package that provides tools to analyze images of GPSeq samples.
+A Python3 package that provides tools to analyze images of GPSeq samples.

-Sample scripts are available showing the code for single/batch runs.
+* Read the (public) [documentation](https://ggirelli.github.io/pygpseq/) for more details.

-Read the [documentation](https://github.com/ggirelli/pygpseq/wiki) for more details.
+* Read the (private) [documentation](https://github.com/ggirelli/pygpseq/wiki) for more details.
+*Once the repo goes public, private docs will be merged with public ones.*

 Installation
 -------------